 Bacteria shape and morphology

-The bacteria can be group into three basic shapes, coccus (spherical, plural: cocci), bacillus (rod-shaped, plural: bacilli), and spiral.
+The bacteria can be grouped into three basic shapes, coccus (spherical, plural: cocci), bacillus (rod-shaped, plural: bacilli), and spiral.

 [In this figure] The bacteria shape and morphology.

-Cocci are usually round shape but can be oval or elongated.
+Cocci are usually round shapes but can be oval or elongated.
 The name of the cocci is based on how they reproduce and what they look like after dividing.

 For example, cocci that remain in pairs after dividing are called diplococci and those that divide and remain attached together in a chain are called streptococci.
-Those that divided in two planes and remain in groups of four are called tetrads.
-Those that divide in three planes and remain in groups of eight are called sarcinae.
-Those that divided in multiple planes and remain in a cluster like a grape are called staphylococci.
+Those that divide into two planes and remain in groups of four are called tetrads.
+Those that divide into three planes and remain in groups of eight are called sarcinae.
+Those that divide into multiple planes and remain in a cluster like a grape are called staphylococci.
 These shape characteristics are very useful for the identification of cocci.

 Most of the bacteria maintain in one single shape.
-However, there are also some bacteria that can change their shape based on the environment condition.
+However, there are also some bacteria that can change their shape based on environmental conditions.
 This will make identification more difficult.